DataDog/chef-datadog/README.md

 end
 ```

-In order to get the available versions of the integrations, please refer to
-their `CHANGELOG.md` file in the [integrations-core repository](https://github.com/DataDog/integrations-core).
+To get the available versions of the integrations, refer to their `CHANGELOG.md` file in the [integrations-core repository](https://github.com/DataDog/integrations-core).

 **Note for Chef Windows users**: as the datadog-agent binary available on the
 node is used by this resource, the chef-client must have read access to the